The journey of a lifetime

 With your own practice, you are able to experience the rare thrill of establishing a legacy within the medical community – allowing you to affect change on the ground-level of this amazing industry.
 Through your passion and dedication, you will found a practice that enhances the lives of thousands, while also providing for your family.

-As we mentioned earlier, many dentists who are buying their first practice factor in a sense of legacy into their decision.
+As we mentioned earlier, many dentists who are buying or starting their first practice factor in a sense of legacy into their decision.
 Meaning, they want the ability to form a business – based off of quality and trust – that can stand even after they are gone.
-In fact, we’ve recently seen a huge upswing in family owned dental practices going back generations for that exact reason.
+In fact, we’ve recently seen a huge upswing in family-owned dental practices going back generations for that exact reason.

 Perhaps “legacy” isn’t your motivation though – maybe you simply want the ability to determine your own future, without having a “boss” constantly over your shoulder?